shipperhq/shipperhq.github.io/dev-shipperhq/blog/2022-01-26-first-import-of-rating-api-doc.md

 Requested Options in the requestedOptions field in the request allow you to include services for the entire shipment such as Liftgate or Residential delivery.
 These are useful if you are using Freight carriers or small package carriers that offer specific delivery methods for residential delivery.
 The most common attributes are listed below.

-::: tip All values are case-sensitive
+:::tip All values are case-sensitive
 :::

 Requested Options	Data Type	Description